jessicalevine/logman/README.md

 Used to browse logfiles

 Commands include:
-* list - list logfiles matching a particular pattern in their name
+* exec - execute shell command on all logfiles whose name matches PATTERN
-* text - full text search on logfile lines
+* fulltext - full text search for logfile lines matching PATTERN
+* name - list logfiles whose name matches PATTERN

 ## Configuration
 logman is meant to be platform independent and allow custom folder structures.
 These are managed via `.ndexconf.yml`.